Hochschild Cohomological Dimension is Not Upper Semi-Continuous

 \section{Abstract}

-In this paper it is demonstrated that the Hochschild Cohomological dimension of an associative algebra is not an upper-semi continuous function, showing the semicontinuity theorem is no longer valid for noncommutative algebras.
-This is exhibited by a family of $\mathbb{C}$-algebras parametrised by $\mathbb{C}$ all but one of which has Hochschild cohomological dimension $2$ and the other having Hochschild cohomological dimension $1$.
+It is shown that the Hochschild Cohomological dimension of an associative algebra is not an upper-semi continuous function, showing the semi-continuity theorem is no longer valid for non-commutative algebras.
+A family of $\mathbb{C}$ exhibits this-algebras parameterized by $\mathbb{C}$ all but one of which has Hochschild cohomological dimension $2$ and the other having Hochschild cohomological dimension $1$.